joinnextblock/observatory-website/index.md

 - **The Moon**: Waxing and waning every 4,032 blocks (approximately one month in Bitcoin time), our virtual moon creates a lunar calendar that guides daily operations.
 Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Orange Moon to the Satoshi's Moon.

 - **The Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
-During a halving, Bitcoin's block rewards are cut in half, making new bitcoin more scarce.
+During a halving, Bitcoin's block rewards are cut in half, making new Bitcoin more scarce.
 This solar cycle creates our seasons, with each phase lasting 52,500 blocks.
 The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.

 - **Eclipses**: These special astronomical events occur at the midpoint of each season (every 26,250 blocks), marking moments when the Moon crosses the Bitcoin Sun.
 These events create three types of eclipses - Total during New Moon, Annular during Full Moon, and Partial during all other phases - adding another layer of temporal significance to our system.